 You are here

 The lesson involves a jigsaw activity where two groups of students watch two different video clips and then exchange information.
-The class can be divided into two groups (“expert groups”) and sent to different rooms or students can watch the videos individually on computers (with headphones).
+The class can be divided into two groups ('expert groups') and sent to different rooms or students can watch the videos individually on devices (with headphones).
 If this is not feasible, students can watch the clips at home.

-To lead in to the activity, brainstorm what famous bridges students know (e.g. The Tower Bridge in London, The Golden Gate Bridge in San Francisco).
+To lead in to the activity, brainstorm what famous bridges students know (e.g. Tower Bridge in London, Golden Gate Bridge in San Francisco).

-Give out the handout and draw students’ attention to different kinds of bridges (Megabridges Worksheet: Activity 1).
+Give out the handout and draw students' attention to different kinds of bridges (worksheet task 1).
 You may have to clarify the difference between suspension and cable-stayed bridges.
-A suspension bridge, which has been around since ancient times, has the roadway suspended from two cables (or chains) hanging between the towers (e.g. The Golden Gate Bridge) A cable-stayed bridge is a more modern adaptation of a suspension bridge where cables run directly from a tower to the roadway.
-Follow this link http://tinyurl.com/7usmra6 to see an image that illustrates the difference.
+A suspension bridge, which has been around since ancient times, has the roadway suspended from two cables (or chains) hanging between the towers (e.g. the Golden Gate Bridge).
+A cable-stayed bridge is a more modern adaptation of a suspension bridge where cables run directly from a tower to the roadway.

-Students watch the video and take notes (Megabridges Worksheet: Activity 2).
+Students watch the video and take notes (worksheet task 2).
 Tell them to compare their notes before watching the video a second time.
 Allow students to watch it more times if necessary.

 For heterogeneous classes, it's preferable to have mixed ability students grouped together while gathering information so that they can help each other and same ability students paired together during the speaking activity.

 Get feedback (see answer sheet).